CiiDub/cursor_tricks/Readme.md

 # Cursor Tricks

-_*Warning: This readme is ...🤔  self-indulgent._
+_*Warning: This readme is ..._ 🤔  _self-indulgent._

 Cursor Tricks is a BBEdit package that massages the app to work better with my habits and intuition, using customizations I made or found.
 Most of these scripts, clippings and such are grounded or anchored to a native BBEdit command.
 Often I’m just trying to lean into a muscle memory.

  “If I can move a line down, it would be nice if I could copy a line down in a similar way.”

- “If this key-command does this work in this context it should do that in another. “
+ “If this key-command does this work in this context it should do that in another.“

 This is the kind of work I want this package to do.
 Little friction reducers that don’t take you out of what your doing, and are harmonious with the BBedit defaults.

-It’s my throw rug for my text editer.
+It’s my throw rug for my text editor.
 I think it really brings the room together.

 ## Installation, and Rake Commands